Alarm change aims to address fire safety and school security

 An alarm system change at J.H.
 Rose High School is not only designed for fire safety but for school security, officials said.

-The $15,653 change, approved Monday by the Board of Education, deletes more than 50 pull fire alarms at the school in favor of 75 additional heat detectors.
+The $15,653 change, approved Monday by the Board of Education, swaps more than 50 pull fire alarms at the school in favor of 75 additional heat detectors.

 Pitt County Schools Director of Facilities Aaron Errickson, who first presented the proposed change to the board last month, said replacing the equipment would help reduce the number of false alarms.